Army Sergeant Major

 The Army Sergeant Major is the most senior member of the other ranks of the British Army.

-The three appointment holders have actually been commissioned officers (and former warrant officers class 1) holding the rank of captain, although uniform and insignia similar to that of a warrant officer class 1 is worn while holding the appointment.
+Although all appointment holders have been former warrant officers who were commissioned as captains before their appointment, the Army Sergeant Major wears the uniform and insignia of a warrant officer class 1.
 The appointment was created as part of the changes to the British Army's top ranks around February 2015.
-The ASM sits on the Executive Committee of the Army Board (ECAB) and works with the Secretary of State for Defence, top civil servants and other high-ranking members to shape British Army policy.
+The ASM sits on the Executive Committee of the Army Board and works with the Secretary of State for Defence, top civil servants and other high-ranking members to shape British Army policy.
 The first appointment was made in March 2015.

 The Army Sergeant Major's rank badge is the royal coat of arms within a wreath.